 FOUR O’CLOCK FLOWERS.

 My third play Four O’clock flowers was selected to be part of Scriptspace at The Space Arts centre in August 2017 and was presented as a rehearsed reading.
 It deals with the aftermath of a serous violent crime in London and the two mother’s that are left behind to find a place to heal and grieve.
-This is being developed further with The Space Arts Centre in summer 2018.
+This is currently on a second read at The Bush Theatre.

 “But you still get to see him.
 Hear his voice.
 That’s the difference.
 You will get him back eventually.
 I don’t get to hold mine.
 I don’t get that hope”